danielrusev/shieldo/README.md

 We are the 1’st who use Intelligent Internet of Things to collect environmental data such as temperature, humidity, rainfall, wind speed, soil moisture, etc. and use those data to improve the quality and quantity of harvest, while minimizing the risk and waste.

 With our solution farmers can move away from calendar-based spraying and irrigation, and practice precision and smart agriculture, which save resources, contribute to more organic farming, and improve quality and quantity.

+## Goals
+Оur primary goal is to protect our environment as much as possible and contribute to more organic farming.
+Helping farmers to achieve their goals with technology that improves profitability by lowering water and labor costs, increases yield, and improves quality.
+Digitalizing precious knowledge and know-how from previous generations and make it available to all people.
+Also to accelerate the time and reduce the efforts of plant breeding thru machine learning and simulations.

 This project was generated using [Nx](https://nx.dev).